The Department of Sport and Recreation South Africa (SRSA) oversees the development and management of sport and recreation in South Africa.

 The bursary allows them to attend a sports focus school, of which there were 23 across South Africa in 2016.

 These schools are identified by provincial departments as having exceptional sports coaching and facilities.
 New recruits for the bursary programme were identified during the 2016 national school sport championships.

 A minimum of 60 qualifying athletes, including learners already on the programme, are expected to be supported through the payment of school fees, provision of school uniforms and sport clothing, sport-scientific support, and event attendance in 2017/18.

 South African Sports Confederation and Olympic Committee (SASCOC)

 SASCOC is the national multi-coded sporting body responsible for the preparation, presentation and performance of teams to all multi-coded events, namely the Olympic Games, Paralympic Games, Commonwealth Games, World Games, All Africa Games, Olympic Youth Games, Commonwealth Youth Games and Zone VI Games.

-It also look after the various national federations affliated to it, together with the various provincial sports councils.
-SASCOC is responsible for the awarding for National Protea Colours to athletes/offcials who have met the criteria to represent South Africa in different sporting codes and arenas.
+It also look after the various national federations affiliated to it, together with the various provincial sports councils.
+SASCOC is responsible for the awarding for National Protea Colours to athletes/officials who have met the criteria to represent South Africa in different sporting codes and arenas.

 South African Institute for Drug-Free Sport (SAIDS)